If there’s one city that’s mastered being able to handle copious amounts of snow while providing plenty of opportunities for fun, it’s Chicago.

 Get ready for two weeks of Chicago’s best dining experiences at participating establishments throughout the city.
 You’ll get a taste of Chicago’s booming culinary scene.

-Check online for a list of participating restaurants and more information.
+Getting in: Check online for a list of participating restaurants and more information.

 Go to a Museum

 Whether you’re a fan of the sciences or the art world, Chicago has a world class museum scene with lots of options for museum-goers to choose from.